OfficeDev/office-js-docs-pr/docs/develop/initialize-add-in.md

 });
 ```

 However, there are exceptions to this practice.
 For example, suppose you want to open your add-in in a browser (instead of sideload it in an Office host) in order to debug your UI with browser tools.
 Since Office.js won't load in the browser, `onReady` won't run and the `$(document).ready` won't run if it's called inside the Office `onReady`.

-Another exception: you want a progress indicator to appear in the task pane while the add-in is loading.
-In this scenario, your code should call the jQuery `ready` and use it's callback to render the progress indicator.
+Another exception would be if you want a progress indicator to appear in the task pane while the add-in is loading.
+In this scenario, your code should call the jQuery `ready` and use its callback to render the progress indicator.
 Then the Office `onReady`'s callback can replace the progress indicator with the final UI.

 ## Initialize with Office.initialize